jstriker87/go-Flashcards/Readme.md

 ### Executing program
 * For Windows
     * Run the executable
-    * The webpage http://localhost:8000 should automatically be displayed, but if it doesn't then go to the webpage
+    * Open your web browser and go to http://localhost:8000
     * You may receive a warning to advise that the firewall needs permission to run the program.
 If you receive this message then press accept
 * For Linux / Mac
     * Navigate to the folder where the executable is located